A Three-Level Whole-Body Disturbance Rejection Control Framework for Dynamic Motions in Legged Robots: Simulation Verification

 \subsection{Simulations on Quadruped Robots}

 The operating frequency for high-level control is set to 20 Hz with the prediction horizon $T = 1 s$ and the total number of steps $H = 50$, while the low-level control operates at 1000 Hz.
 The robust MPC also operates at 20 Hz with the prediction horizon $T_0 = 1 s$ and the total number of steps $M = 50$.
+We define the MPC optimization problem solving time as the duration between the start of the MPC calculation and its completion.
+Note that the MPC optimization problem solving time needs to be less than 50 ms at a frequency of 20 Hz for the simulation comparison.
+Each step of the MPC optimization must be solved within 50 ms.

 We select MH-ESO as the disturbance estimator to estimate uncertainties and use the saturator as the signal processing module, with the parameter $\alpha = 25$ set in the saturator.
 The operating frequency for MH-ESO is set to 1000 Hz, and the configuration of MH-ESO is provided in Table \ref{table:MH-ESO_setting}.
 The desired base link (see Fig. \ref{A1_gazebo}) height is set to 0.31 m and the desired roll angles of the base link is set to 0 rad.
 To simulate realistic running environments, we introduced Gaussian random noise $\mathcal{N}(0,0.001)$ to each element of the real position $q^{\rm{real}}$, as shown in (\ref{eq:gaussian_noise}).